The Importance of Communication in Futsal

 Defense in futsal requires constant vigilance.
 Communication is the glue that holds defensive setups together.

-1. Man-Marking Defenders can assign responsibilities with phrases like “I’ve got him!” or “Switch!” to avoid confusion.
+Defenders can assign responsibilities with phrases like “I’ve got him!” or “Switch!” to avoid confusion.

-2. Pressing Cues Pressing in futsal is a coordinated effort.
+Pressing in futsal is a coordinated effort.
 Commands like “Press!” or “Hold!” dictate the team’s approach to regaining possession.

-3. Anticipating Danger Warnings like “Watch the line!” or “Cover the middle!” prepare teammates to react to potential threats.
+Warnings like “Watch the line!” or “Cover the middle!” prepare teammates to react to potential threats.

-4. Goalkeeper’s Role The goalkeeper has a clear view of the entire court.
+The goalkeeper has a clear view of the entire court.
 They should constantly guide defenders by shouting instructions.

 Team Dynamics: Building a Communication Culture